kubeflow/community/proposals/configurable_tooling.md

   1. An ad-hoc set of commands that do not compose well, may overlap or provide redundant or non-standard arguments.
   1. Supporting commands that need to be installed on a data scientist's client machine (often with upgrade constraints).
   1. Lack of command completion or command completion that does not integrate well with other commands or within a pipeline of commands.
-  1. Lack of an ability to integration data scientist customizations or integrate third party commands
+  1. Lack of an ability to integration data scientist customizations or integrate third party commands required by third party components.

 ## Goals
 - Provide a data scientist's CLI that: